Ugonz86/EauClairesSalon/README.md

 The user can:

-1. Add, view, edit and delete one or multiple stylists.
+1. Add, view, edit, search and delete one or multiple stylists.
-2. Add, view, edit and delete one or multiple clients.
+2. Add, view, edit, search and delete one or multiple clients.

 ## Setup/Installation Requirements